$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Details of the Upscaling Algorithm

 Saved \texttt{momentum} and \texttt{exp\_avg} should be transferred in the same way as the gradient $dW$.
 We treat the \texttt{exp\_avg\_sq} case separately, as it requires a distinct rescaling: the scaling factors $\kout^{-1}$ or $k^{-1}$ should be squared, consistent with second-moment accumulation.

-\paragraph{Practical considerations for weight, buffer, and optimizer-state transfer.} As detailed previously, our algorithm requires transferring not only model weights, but also the model’s \texttt{named\_buffers} and the optimizer’s internal state.
-Transferring model weights is the most essential component.
-Transferring \texttt{named\_buffers} and optimizer state is needed to guarantee that, with zero added noise, the upscaled model trains exactly as if no upscaling had occurred.
-In practice, however, especially when upscaling a published model for which optimizer checkpoints may be unavailable, it is acceptable to omit the transfer of \texttt{named\_buffers} and optimizer state, and performance may remain strong.
+\paragraph{Practical considerations for weight, buffer, and optimizer-state transfer.} Our algorithm transfers model weights, \texttt{named\_buffers}, and the optimizer’s internal state.
+Transferring weights is the most essential step, as it determines the function computed by the upscaled model.
+Transferring \texttt{named\_buffers} and optimizer state further guarantees that, with zero added noise, training continues exactly as if no upscaling had occurred; we expect this to stabilize early training by preserving momentum and second-moment estimates from pretraining.
+When optimizer checkpoints are unavailable (e.g., when upscaling a published model), it is acceptable to omit this transfer.

+\paragraph{Alternative algorithm: signal-normalized noise.} In Meta-algorithm~\ref{alg:upscaling}, Step~\ref{line:noise} adds noise whose standard deviation is controlled by a single base constant $\overline{\sigma_\Delta}$ shared across all layers.
+However, in architectures with heterogeneous hidden dimensions (e.g., ResNet, where the number of channels varies across stages), the widened weights at different layers can have substantially different spectral norms, so a single $\overline{\sigma_\Delta}$ may inject too much noise in some layers and too little in others.

+To address this, we introduce an alternative noise injection scheme that normalizes the noise relative to the signal on a per-layer basis.
+Given any architecture and optimizer, the modification applies to Steps~\ref{line:hp_transfer} and~\ref{line:noise} of Meta-algorithm~\ref{alg:upscaling}; all other steps (weight transfer, optimizer state transfer, and training) remain unchanged.

+\emph{Modification to Step~\ref{line:noise} (noise injection).} For each weight tensor $W$ in the model, let $\widetilde{W}$ denote its widened version constructed according to Table~\ref{tab:widening}.
+Instead of adding noise with a globally controlled standard deviation, we set the upscaled weight to

+where $\|\cdot\|$ denotes the spectral norm, ${\Delta}$ is a random tensor of the same shape as $\widetilde{W}$ sampled with the same width-dependent scaling that $\mu$P prescribes for random initialization (with $\overline{\sigma_\Delta} = 1$), and $t \geq 0$ is a hyperparameter controlling the noise level relative to the signal.
+The rescaling ensures that the signal and noise terms have equal spectral norms when $t = 1$; sweeping $t$ modulates the relative noise level.
+A practical benefit of this formulation is that the natural sweep range for $t$ is $[0, 1]$: the value $t = 0$ recovers exact weight transfer (no noise), while $t = 1$ adds noise whose spectral norm equals that of the signal, which is already a substantial perturbation.
+In contrast, the original algorithm requires prior experience or preliminary experiments to determine the appropriate sweep range for $\overline{\sigma_\Delta}$, since its effect depends on the (architecture- and training-dependent) scale of the widened weights.